How to Accurately Estimate a Web Design Project

 1. Break it down

-The more you can break down a project into its basic components, the easier it will be for you to estimate.
+In learning how to estimate project time it is imperative to break down a project into its basic components.
+This will enable you to give a more accurate estimate for your web design timeline.
 By estimating the hours needed on a granular level, you will have more precision in your estimate.
 There are a few ways you can break down the project, how you choose to do it is up to you.

 We usually try to break a project down into modules, and then further down into the types of work required for each module.
 For example, an ecommerce site could be broken down into modules like Product Admin, Order Admin, Customer Accounts, Store Front, and so on.
 Each of those modules can be further articulated by work type; Engineering, Production, and Database.